DHedgecock/radical-vscode/theme/notes.md

 # VSCode theme implementation notes

+## Patterns

+- Use primary color to show hover/active focus and backgrounds.
+Use different levels of opacity to provide contrast.
+- Use secondary color to show matching input values

+## Lists and trees

+- Includes file list view, individual notifications, autosuggest list, command suggest lists...

+## Notifications

+_The slide up notifications in bottom left_

+- The list of notifications seems to fall under the theming group of 'lists', theme values for list hover and selection are applied to indvidual notifications.
+- The hover background for notifications is set by the 'list.hoverBackground'!

+## Project manager extension

+- The dropdown of available projects seems to have this issue: The text color inside the dropdown should be list.focusForeground when using keyboard to navigate the list, but it doesn't change.

 ## Non Mac elements

 It appears the menu bar and dropdowns only shows in Windows/Linux?